SharePoint/sp-dev-docs/docs/general-development/how-to-learn-to-read-and-write-to-the-social-feed-by-using-the-rest-service-in-s.md

 ## Next steps
 <a name="bkmk_PubPosts1"> </a>

-See  [Social feed REST API reference for SharePoint 2013](social-feed-rest-api-reference-for-sharepoint.md) and [Following people and content REST API reference for SharePoint 2013](following-people-and-content-rest-api-reference-for-sharepoint.md) for other REST endpoints that you can use to access social features.
+See  [Social feed REST API reference for SharePoint](social-feed-rest-api-reference-for-sharepoint.md) and [Following people and content REST API reference for SharePoint](following-people-and-content-rest-api-reference-for-sharepoint.md) for other REST endpoints that you can use to access social features.